lgalke/al-folio/_posts/2019-07-11-the-lottery-ticket-hypothesis.md

 ### Background: Pruning

 The key idea of pruning is to remove connections within a neural net without harming its accuracy.
-The first pruning techniques date back to 1992.
-The motivation for pruning is to reduce the model size and the energy consumption.
+Pruning techniques date back to 1992.
+The motivation for pruning is to reduce the model size, and thus, space requirements and the energy consumption.
-To actually do pruning several techniques have been proposed (CITE CITE CITE).
+There are several pruning techniques.
 Magnitude pruning, for instance, prunes away those weights that have the lowest magnitude, and therefore, the lowest effect on the network output[^imp].

 ### The Lottery Ticket Hypothesis: Finding Sparse, Trainable Neural Networks[^lth]

+Over-parametrization plays a key role in deep learning.
+Despite the common fear that over-parametrized models tend to overfit, research shows that it, in fact, helps to generalize.

+Before the lottery ticket hypothesis, the commo

 > **The Lottery Ticket Hypothesis.** A randomly-initialized, dense neural
 > network contains a subnetwork that is initialized such that—when trained in